Background pattern

 • Indomethacin, ketoprofen, for pain or inflammation.

-• Zidovudine, for HIV infection.
+• Zidovudine for HIV infection.

-• Cimetidine (for excess acid in the stomach).
+• Cimetidine (for excess stomach acid).

-If you are already taking anonsteroidal anti-inflammatory drug (NSAID)and/orcorticosteroids, you may continue taking them after starting treatment with leflunomide.
+If you are already taking a non-steroidal anti-inflammatory drug (NSAID)and/or corticosteroids, you may continue taking them after starting treatment with leflunomide.

 Vaccinations

-Taking Leflunomida Viatris with alcohol
+Taking Leflunomide Viatris with alcohol

 It is not recommended to consume alcohol during treatment with this medication.
 Drinking alcohol during treatment with leflunomide may increase the risk of liver damage.